 where $f_{\pi}$ is the pion decay constant, $g$ and $g^{\prime}$ are the $SU(2)$ and $U(1)$ gauge coupling, respectively.
-As all six flavour quarks are lighter than the $SU(3)$ confinement, there will be many more light hadrons than in the SM~\cite{Samuel:1999am}.
+As all six flavor quarks are lighter than the $SU(3)$ confinement, there will be many more light hadrons than in the SM~\cite{Samuel:1999am}.
 The spontaneous breaking of $SU(6)\times SU(6)\rightarrow SU(6)$ results in 35 pseudo-Goldstone bosons, three of which are absorbed to become the longitudinal polarization components of the $W$ and $Z$ bosons, and the remaining ones are analogous to the SM pions.
-The masses of the pions in the various sectors through the QCD phase transition can be obtained by applying the well known Gell-Mann--Oakes--Renner relation~\cite{GellMann:1968rz, Schwartz:2013pla}:
+The masses of the pions in the various sectors through the QCD phase transition can be obtained by applying the well-known Gell-Mann-Oakes-Renner relation~\cite{GellMann:1968rz, Schwartz:2013pla}:

 where $V \sim \Lambda_{\text{QCD}}$.
 Assuming $V^{3} / f_{\pi}^{2} \sim V^{3}_{i} / f_{\pi,i}^{2} $, the pion's masses in the ``standard" and ``exotic" sectors are: